Dan7841/dan7841/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Travel Guide React App
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning React JS
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I have watched 57 days of anime.
 -->

 <h2> A Little About Me & My Interests</h2>